Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 Your toddler will definitely be on one nap by this age and will begin to gradually over the next 12 months shorten his/her nap, and start to need slightly less sleep at night.

-Separation anxiety can rare up this age, build confidence in your toddler by popping back to check on them at bed time, consider leaving the door open a little, avoid bed time stalling tactic with a good bed time routine.
+Separation anxiety can rare up this age, build confidence in your toddler by popping back to check on them at bedtime, consider leaving the door open a little, and avoid bedtime stalling tactics with a good bedtime routine.

-This is a common age for a new baby to emerge on the scene and parents struggle with the juggle of a new-born and a toddler refusing bed time.
+This is a typical age for a new baby to emerge on the scene, and parents struggle with the juggle of a newborn and a toddler refusing bedtime.
 Avoid this by establishing those boundaries and routines before the new baby arrives.

 77 weeks old (20 months)